 Autonomous cars is an application of Artificial Intelligence that is gaining a lot of interest lately – from auto manufacturers, research institutions and universities.
 The DIY community has recently stepped up their game with open source libraries and software that allow hobbyists to easily build small-scale autonomous vehicles.
 Inspired by such efforts, one of our community users Yannis shares the build of a small scale vehicle powered with Raspberry Pi and Navio2 that can navigate autonomously on a track using monocular vision.

 Yannis is a PhD researcher at TU Delft by day, and a U(*)V enthusiast by night.
-Along with the autonomous car project Yannis has already made project for controlling Wifibroadcast video with an RC Switch using Emlid Raspbian firmware and built holonomic rover with Navio2 and Wifibroadcast.
+Along with the autonomous car project, Yannis has already made a project for controlling Wifibroadcast video with an RC Switch using Emlid Raspbian firmware and built a holonomic rover with Navio2 and Wifibroadcast.
 All this projects are well-presented in his Unmanned Build blog.

 Check out the detailed project documentation:Go to Forum